-As long as Night the ether

-With sparkling star seed sows,

-And yet the golden characters

-A single man may know;
+As long as Night the ether With sparkling star seed sows, And yet the golden characters A single man may know;

-Long as the morn is shining A heart yet sees and feels, As long as woods the weary ones In shadows cool conceals;
+Long as the morn is shining

+A heart yet sees and feels,

+As long as woods the weary ones

+In shadows cool conceals;

-As long as spring is vernal, And rose bowers burst in bloom,
+As long as spring is vernal,

+And rose bowers burst in bloom,

-And soft eyes with joy sparkle, And smiles illume the gloom; As long as weeps the cypress Over the grassy mound,
+And soft eyes with joy sparkle,

+And smiles illume the gloom;

-As long as eyes are weeping Or breaking hearts are found:
+As long as weeps the cypress Over the grassy mound As long as eyes are weeping Or breaking hearts are found;

-So long the goddess Poesy Will on the earth abide, And they who feel her press Will searney by her aids.
+So long the goddess Poesy

+Will on the earth abide,

+And they who feel her pres

+Will journey by her side.

-Through the old castle house rejoicing, They will sing all the day, And when the last man perishes The last poet will away.
+Through the old castle-house rejoicing.
+They will sing all the day, and when the last man perishes The last poet will away.

-For ages yet will he admire, As in his hand he holds Creation like a fresh-cut flower, Its beauties manifold.
+For ages yet will be admire, As in his hand he holds Creation like a fresh-cut flower, Ita beauties manifold.